kidofcubes/MineStudio/docs/_sources/models/baseline-rocket1.rst.txt

 Insights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Hierarchical agent architectures have become a popular approach to addressing open-world interaction challenges.
 These architectures leverage the reasoning capabilities of large language models (LLMs) to decompose tasks into subgoals, which are then communicated to the low-level controller through language.
 However, this method struggles to convey precise spatial details.
-In this paper, we propose visual-temporal context prompting, a novel technique that enables the high-level reasoner and low-level controller to communicate interaction intents more effectively by utilizing semantic segmentation of the current visual frames.
+This paper proposes visual-temporal context prompting, a novel technique that enables the high-level reasoner and low-level controller to communicate interaction intents more effectively by utilizing semantic segmentation of the current visual frames.
 This approach significantly improves the transmission of spatial details, enhancing the agent’s interaction efficiency.

 Method
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^